In this article:

-- Virgin coconut oil: Also known as natural oil, virgin coconut oil is obtained by pressing the shredded fresh, wet coconut kernels to extract the oil and coconut milk.
-The emulsion formed is then separated using different techniques.
+Also known as natural oil, it is obtained by pressing the shredded fresh, wet coconut kernels to extract the oil and coconut milk.

-Hence, this oil has higher amounts of bioactive compounds such as tocopherols, tocotrienols (vitamin E forms), polyphenols, and sterols, in comparison with the other types of coconut oil.
+This oil has higher amounts of bioactive compounds such as tocopherols, tocotrienols (vitamin E forms), polyphenols, and sterols, in comparison with the other types of coconut oil.
+(2)

-- Refined coconut oil: This oil is obtained by crushing dried coconut meat and undergoes refining, bleaching, and deodorization (RBD).
-Refined coconut oil is also known as copra oil.
-While RBD oil has the same types of fatty acids as those of virgin oil, it lacks bioactive constituents.
+This oil is obtained by crushing dried coconut meat and undergoes refining, bleaching, and deodorization (RBD).
+Refined coconut oil is also known as copra oil and lacks bioactive constituents.
 (2)

 1. May aid relief in atopic dermatitis

-A randomized controlled trial demonstrated that the application of coconut oil could help improve the symptoms of atopic dermatitis.
+The application of coconut oil could help improve the symptoms of atopic dermatitis by hydrating the skin and helping lock in the moisture.
 However, further research is required to establish this claim.
-(4)
+(3)

 2. Can help nourish hair

-Coconut oil contains the triglyceride lauric acid, which can easily penetrate the hair due to its linear chain and low molecular weight.
-Additionally, this triglyceride has a high affinity for hair proteins.
-A study conducted in 2003 demonstrated this property of coconut oil.
-However, clinical trials are needed to establish its use.
-(5)(6)
+Coconut oil contains the triglyceride lauric acid, which can easily penetrate the hair.
+Additionally, this triglyceride has a high affinity for hair proteins, thus helping provide nourishment to hair.
+(4)(5)

 3. May play a role in diabetes

-Due to a lack of evidence about the role of coconut oil in patients with type 2 diabetes, it is recommended to use it sparingly, similar to other saturated fats.
+Therefore, due to a lack of human trials on the role of coconut oil in diabetes, it is recommended to use it sparingly.

 4. May aid in weight loss

-The theory for coconut oil possibly helping in weight loss is due to the medium-chain saturated fatty acids, which promote a feeling of fullness, are more likely to be used right away for energy, and are less likely to be stored.
+The theory for coconut oil possibly helping in weight loss is due to the medium-chain saturated fatty acids (MCTs), which promote a feeling of fullness and are more likely to be used right away for energy than stored.

 5. May have a role in Alzheimer’s disease

-Some research suggested that individuals with Alzheimer’s disease are unable to use glucose efficiently, which is the key source of energy for the brain.
-Therefore, an alternative energy source for the brain may be beneficial for Alzheimer’s disease.
+Some research suggested that individuals with Alzheimer’s disease are unable to use glucose efficiently.
+Therefore, an alternative energy source for the brain may be beneficial.

 6. Other health benefits